Hasan-Bahzad/IT7099-Kalam-Telecom-Internet-Service-Provider/README.md

 # IT7099-Kalam-Telecom-Internet-Service-Provider
-This repository contains all the files created throughout the **Kalam Telecom Internet Service Provider**
+This repository contains all the files created throughout the **Kalam Telecom Internet Service Provider** Project

 ---